Table of Contents_

 It’s also pretty obvious that a vlog focuses on video.
-A traditional blog can include video, and many blogs try to put in a few videos in their timeline to mix up the content and give people something new to look at.
+A traditional blog can include videos, and many blogs try to put in a few videos in their timeline to mix up the content and give people something new to look at.

 A vlog takes this approach several steps further and creates a blog that’s nothing but videos.
-It uses video as the method of building an audience and communicating any information that audience.
+It uses video as the method of building an audience and communicating any information to that audience.

-This usually requires a mix of simple, less formal videos that are just the vlogger chatting for a couple minutes and longer, more professional videos that focus on the primary objective of the vlog.
+This usually requires a mix of simple, less formal videos that are just the vlogger chatting for a couple of minutes and longer, more professional videos that focus on the primary objective of the vlog.
 These videos may have brief descriptions, notes, or transcripts.

 As a result, vlogs often tackle more intricate or personal subjects.
 One vlog might specialize in how-to pieces on decorating or art projects.
 Another might take the viewer along for a ride exploring a landmark, a cool car, or a digital experience like a video game.
 Some vlogs are simply casual journals with videos of people talking about their lives.